Hellmakima/instagram/backend/notes.md

 **What it is**:

 - An attack where a malicious site tricks a logged-in user into performing unwanted actions on a legitimate site.
-- Exploits the browser’s automatic cookie inclusion in same-origin requests.
+- Exploits the browser's automatic cookie inclusion in same-origin requests.

 **Prevention**: